conan7882/conan7882.github.io/_includes/cv.md

 <tr>
 <td class="col-md-3"><a><img src='images/projects/newspaper.png'  onerror="this.onerror=null;this.src='images/projects/alt.jpg';"/></a> </td>
 <td>
-    <strong>Exploring Victorian Illustrated Newspapers Data through Computer Vision Techniques</strong><br>
+    <strong>Exploring Victorian Illustrated Newspaper Data through Computer Vision Techniques</strong><br>
-    The aim of this project is to answer how can computer vision and image processing techniques be adapted for large-scale interpretation of historical materials.
+    The aim of this project is to explore how computer vision and image processing techniques can be adapted for large-scale interpretation of historical materials.
 <!--    The aim of this project is to suggest how computer vision techniques can reveal large-scale patterns in the visual language of the nineteenth century, opening further research questions about historical visual culture and graphic knowledge.-->
-    We applied several computer vision techniques on a set of nineteenth-century illustrated British newspapers to explore and test the feasibility of these techniques for analyzing large collections of these periodical illustrations.
+    We applied several computer vision techniques on a set of nineteenth-century illustrated British newspapers to test the feasibility of these techniques for analyzing large collections of historical illustrations.
     <br>